Denver Energy Center

-Denver Energy Center is an office complex in Denver, Colorado.
-It consists of Denver Energy Center I and II.
-Both buildings were owned by Rosemont Realty Inc. until the property fell into foreclosure and was sold at auction in June 2022.
-It was formerly known as Denver World Trade Center, which moved to another location in Denver.
+Denver Energy Center is an office complex in Denver, Colorado, comprising Denver Energy Center I and II.
+Both buildings were owned by Rosemont Realty Inc. until the property was sold at auction in June 2022.
+It was formerly known as Denver World Trade Center, which relocated to another Denver location.

 Facilities

 Denver Energy Center I is 99 m tall and was completed in 1979 at 1625 Broadway.
 It has 28 floors and is the 42nd tallest building in Denver.

 Denver Energy Center II is 109 m tall and was completed in 1980 at 1675 Broadway.
 It has 29 floors and is the 30th tallest building in Denver.

 The office complex includes two Class A LEED Gold certified towers and have a combined total area of 785,549 square ft.

 History

+The Denver Energy Center was completed in 1979.
+In April 2013, it was sold for $176 million to Gemini Rosemont, a company based in Los Angeles.

 In June 2022, an affiliate of JP Morgan Chase was the sole bidder on the foreclosed Denver Energy Center buildings.
 The buyer was also the lender on the 785,549 square foot property, paying $88.2M for the building in the foreclosure auction.
-The property had been previously owned by Los Angeles-based Gemini Rosemont who purchased the property for approximately $176M in April 2013.
+In September 2025, the building was sold once again at auction to Luzzatto Company, this time for just $5.3 million, valuing it at just 3% of the purchase price it fetched in 2013.
+Luzzatto announced plans to convert the two buildings into at least 1,200 apartments.